NCAS-VISION/VISION-toolkit-v2-development/README.md

 $ visiontoolkit --help
 ```

-and use the CLI inputs to guide as to what to specify.
+and use the CLI inputs to guide as to what to specify as arguments.

 Note that for development, I have mostly been using FAAM STANCO campaign
 data for which I provide a custom config. as follows to run the script: